 5) Let your class see you write or, even better, write with them!
-There are some great tips about writing for pleasure here.
+Giving them the opportunity to observe you writing too is a real motivation booster.

 6) Give them a one sentence starter.
 Children often struggle to start a piece of writing, give them an opening sentence or a selection to choose one from, then see where their imagination takes them.